gerasoa/MyRecipeBook/README.md

 **GetEmoji**: Online platform that provides a collection of Unicode emojis, allowing users to copy and paste emojis into applications.

 **Gunicorn**: WSGI HTTP server for Python applications, used to deploy Django applications.

+**JSHint**: A static code analysis tool for JavaScript that detects errors and potential issues in the code, helping developers write cleaner and more reliable scripts.

 **Pillow**: Image processing library for Python.